lu-ci/apex-sigma-core/docs/information/commands.md

 `>>wfinvasionchannel` `>>wfic` | Designates a channel for Warframe invasions.
 When a new invasion shows up the news will be posted there.
 To disable this, write disable after the command instead of a channel. | `>>wfinvasionchannel #wf-invasions`
 `>>wfinvasions` `>>wfinvasion` `>>wfi` | Shows the current ongoing invasions in Warframe.
 As well as their factions, locations and rewards. | `>>wfinvasions`
 `>>wfloc` `>>wfdrop` `>>wfprime` | Searches for, and outputs, a prime's drop location.
 Relics that are vaulted will be marked with an asterisk. | `>>wfloc Fragor Prime`
+`>>wfplainsofeidolon` `>>wfpoe` | Shows the current time on the Plains of Eidolon in warframe.
+As well as the next day/night cycle rotations.
+You can add "exact" as a command arguement.
+This will make the time cycle responses appear in the H:M:S format. | `>>wfplainsofeidolon exact`
 `>>wfpricecheck` `>>wfpc` `>>wfmarket` | Checks the price for the searched item.
 This will only list items by members that are currently online and in the game. | `>>wfpricecheck Blind Rage`
 `>>wfsortie` `>>wfsorties` `>>wfs` | Shows the ongoing sortie missions in Warframe. | `>>wfsortie` `>>wfsortiechannel` `>>wfsc` | Designates a channel for Warframe sorties.
 When a new sortie shows up the news will be posted there.
 To disable this, write disable after the command instead of a channel. | `>>wfsortiechannel #wf-sorties`